CyVerse-learning-materials/learning-materials-home/docs/ds/gocommands.md

 # Transferring Data with :simple-go: GoCommands and Command Line

 GoCommands is a command-line tool developed by CyVerse.
-Unlike iCommands, Gocommands is portable which does not require any installation and runs on any modern OSes, such as MacOS, Linux, and Windows.
+Unlike iCommands, GoCommands is portable which does not require any installation and runs on any modern OSes, such as MacOS, Linux, and Windows.

 This section will cover the basics of GoCommands.